sayinmehmet47/currency-portfolio/README.md

 # Technologies Used

 The platform uses React.JS as its front-end library, coupled with Bootsrap 5 for the styling,react-router-dom for routing and Redux for state management.
+For transition between routes

+- [react-transtion-group](https://reactcommunity.org/react-transition-group/) used for cool transition effect when change the routes

 For the stocks data, two APIs\* are used: